buildkite/terraform-provider-buildkite/README.md

 - `description` - (Optional) A description of the pipeline.
 - `repository` - (Required) The git URL of the repository.
 - `steps` - (Required) The string YAML steps to run the pipeline.
 - `team` - (Optional) Set team access for the pipeline.
 Can be specified multiple times for each team.
-Note that non-admin users may receive a buildkite permission error if trying to create a pipeline without at least one team.

 The `team` block supports: